 Call me crazy but the first thing I did after finding out that I was pregnant was order some belly oil.
 Someone told me a while ago that you should start oiling your belly from the day you find out you’re pregnant until eight weeks after you have the baby.
 I took that very seriously (obviously) by purchasing belly oil within an hour after me finding out.
 I was going to do everything I could to avoid getting stretch marks.
-Stretch marks are mainly hereditary, so if your mother got stretch marks, you will most likely get stretch marks.
+Stretch can be hereditary, so if your mother got stretch marks, you will most likely get stretch marks.
 But that’s not always true.
-Now I have to address this and say, getting stretch marks isn’t the end of the world.
+Now I have to address this and say, getting stretch marks isn’t the end of the world!
 Many women get stretch marks from having babies and not having babies.
-It’s ok.
-Some women call them their “tiger stripes” after having a baby and embrace everything that their body went through to create life.
-I think that it is perfectly fine to have stretch marks.
+They have also been referred to as “tiger stripes” after having a baby, to embrace everything your body went through to create life.
+It is seriously a miracle to create life and have this new sense of pride in what your body can do.
+And if I get stretch marks it’s not a bad thing.
 In fact, I already had some stretch marks prior to getting pregnant and they don’t bother me.
 However, if there are things that I can do to prevent/treat them or at least try, then I’m going to do it!
 Why not?
-Plus, I feel like in doing all of these things I’m taking better care of and giving my body some extra love.
+Plus, I feel like in doing all of these things I’m taking better care and giving my body some extra love.
 I’m a skin care freak too so, it’s just my thing and I enjoy it.

 Here are the products and tips that have helped me (so far).
 You can use the same routine/methods in minimizing and reducing stretch marks as well.

 Hatch Mama Belly Oil